 By now you should know how important online reviews to your hotel’s reputation and how poorly managing reviews can be detrimental to your hotel’s credibility and conversions.
 If you do not have someone in your marketing team dedicated to monitoring and responding to reviews, then make it a goal to delegate that task to one of your staff members or a marketing agency.
 If time is an issue for you, there are plenty of online reputation management tools that can help automate the process and notify you of any incoming reviews that come in including ReviewPro and TrustYou.

 9. Establish Value (Online & Offline)

 One of the key components that independent hotels have over brands is their ability to provide a more personalized experience for their guests by establishing value.
 Independent hotels need to focus heavily on establishing value both online and offline.
-Remember don’t try to sell your hotel, sell the destination.
-There a plenty of ways to do this including being a digital concierge for the guest, promoting value-added packages and providing the best customer service to you every guest that walks through your front door.
-When you successfully establish value for the guest, then price becomes just a secondary thought.
+Remember, don’t try to sell your hotel, sell the destination.
+There are plenty of ways to sell your destination.
+You could be a digital concierge for the guest, promoting value-added packages and providing the best customer service to every guest that walks through your front door.
+When you successfully establish value for the guest, price becomes just a secondary thought.

 10. Define Goals & Measure Marketing Efforts